LogtalkDotOrg/logtalk.org/_pages/tools.md

 GitHub actions and workflows are [available](https://github.com/logtalk-actions) for CI/CD of Logtalk applications with source code repos hosted at GitHub.
 See the [demo](https://github.com/logtalk-actions/demo) repo for an example of automating testing with xUnit and code coverage reports, (re)generating API documentation, and (re)generating application diagrams every time a commit is made.

+## Project scaffolding

+The following tools are not part of the Logtalk distribution but kindly contributed by Logtalk users:

+### Cookiecutter Logtalk

+[Cookiecutter](https://cookiecutter.readthedocs.io/) is a Python tool that creates projects from project templates.
+It supports project templates that can be in any programming language or markup format, now including Logtalk, thanks to Paul Brown.
+To install Cookiecutter Logtalk, visit its [GitHub repo](https://github.com/PaulBrownMagic/cookiecutter-logtalk).

+### lgtinit

+[lgtinit](https://github.com/eazar001/lgtinit) is POSIX script for project scaffolding contributed by Ebrahim Azarisooreh.

 ## Third-party tools

 ### SWI-Prolog tools